 Researchers usually determine an individual’s handedness by observing which hand is used to write or eat.
-Although the causes of handedness are not fully understood, about 10% of the population is left handed or ambidextrous according to Dr. M.K.
+The causes of handedness are not fully understood.
+However, about 10% of the population is left handed or ambidextrous according to Dr. M.K.
 Holder, a researcher and specialist on handedness.

 Many left handed students wonder if they will need a specialized instrument in order to learn to play cello, because string instruments require distinct tasks from each hand.
 In this article we will look at the construction of left handed cellos and whether a leftie should invest in a specialized instrument.

 Learning to play the cello takes a lot of practice, in part because we need to train our muscles to do things they have never done before.
-Looking at a cellist with good posture, there is nothing natural about the hand positions.
-No matter which hand you use to write, it will feel just as awkward as the other hand when you initially pick up the cello.
+Looking at a cellist with good posture, there is nothing natural about the cello left hand position or the cello right hand position, either

 A left handed cello would theoretically flip these tasks, so the leftie could bow with their dominant hand and press the strings with their right hand.

 Why do right handed players not flip the cello, since the right hand is generally more dexterous in about 90% of the population?
-Because as stated above, it really does not matter which hand is dominant; both hands need to learn something entirely new on the cello.
+Because, as stated above, it really does not matter which hand is dominant; both hands need to learn something entirely new on the cello.